attilammagyar/js80p/README.md

 1. [Download JS80P](https://attilammagyar.github.io/js80p/index.html#download).
 2. Extract the ZIP archive.
 3. Copy the `js80p.dll` file to the folder where you keep your VST 2.4 plugins.
+4. Optionally, if your host application can load `.vstxml` files, it is recommended to copy the `js80p.vstxml` file as well to the folder where you keep your VST 2.4 plugins.

 Note: VST 2.4 plugins are usually put in the `C:\Program Files\VstPlugins` folder.